-ASWA helped members Rwanda, Uganda and Sierra Leone to develop UPR reports which included issues around access and quality of services to sex workers.
+ASWA helped its members Rwanda, Uganda, and Sierra Leone to develop UPR reports which included issues around access and quality of services to sex workers.

 Links to the UPR Reports and CEDAW Shadow Reports here: https://aswaalliance.org/download/universal-periodic-review-upr-reports-and-committee-on-the-elimination-of-discrimination-against-women-cedaw-shadow-reports/